Semrush helps you:

 Embarking on the journey of on-page SEO involves more than just the art of crafting compelling content.

-It’s about strategically placing your target keywords, creating a seamless structure, and employing tactics that signal to search engines that your page is an authoritative source on a specific topic.
+It’s about strategically placing your target keywords, creating a seamless structure, and employing tactics that signal to search engine crawlers that your page is an authoritative source on a specific topic.

 In this chapter, we delve into actionable techniques that can elevate your on-page SEO game, ensuring your content not only attracts but retains its rightful place on the coveted first page of search results.